ckl1989/bc-challenge/readme.md

 * View folders at the root level
 * Create a folder within a folder
 * View folders at a nested level
-* Upload a file at the root of a project
+* Upload a file at the root level
 * Download the file
 * Upload a file within a folder
 * Toggle folders open and close